solidi/writing/10-cq-personal-mastery-through-hobbies.md

 # CQ: Personal Mastery Through Hobbies
-## What My Father Taught Me About Communication In Amateur Radio
+## What My Father Taught Me About Communication in Amateur Radio

 ![My father and I at the Kenwood TS-530S transceiver back in 1985.](images/10-01.jpeg)